 - Stir in the flour with moringa powder until just incorporated (when you see no flour streaks)

-- Stir in or top off with chocolate chips or nuts of your choice.
+- Top off with chocolate chips or nuts of your choice.

 - Bake for 45 minutes – 1 hour or until done.
 It’s done when you stick a knife or toothpick in and it comes out clean, without wet batter stuck to it.
 Crumbs are okay.